 Paving subcontractors specialize in creating smooth, long-lasting surfaces for parking lots, walkways, and driveways.
 They ensure these areas are properly graded, built to withstand heavy use, and designed for effective drainage.
 Their work is crucial in preventing cracks, erosion, and water buildup, all of which can lead to costly repairs down the line.

-Example Tasks: Laying asphalt for parking lots, installing concrete sidewalks, creating intricate stone paver designs for pathways.
+Example tasks: Laying asphalt for parking lots, installing concrete sidewalks, and creating intricate stone-paver designs for pathways, often planned with paving takeoff software for precision and efficiency.

 8. Landscape & Irrigation Subcontractors